 - There are hundreds of family friendly caravan parks to pitch up at the UK

 - From your own caravan, to renting a static caravan, you’ve got options

 - Caravan holidays mean you can enjoy UK gems whatever the weather

 With the hope of a somewhat normal summer, some of us are beginning to think about the prospect of a holiday.
 With everything that's happened over the last year or so, it’s likely that many of us will choose a ‘staycation’ this year over a trip abroad.
 A UK break doesn’t have to mean a tent in a wet field surrounded by cows though, when it comes to camping, caravans can really be a home from home.

-A caravan makes it easy to transport luggage, baby equipment and bicycles, so it's a great option for families with small children.
-For large families, staying in a caravan can be much cheaper than hotel rooms, and you can save even more money by preparing and cooking your own meals.
-The novelty of living in a caravan might even mean that everyone mucks in with the cooking and housework!
+A caravan makes it easy to transport luggage, baby equipment and bicycles, so it's a great option for families and can be a much cheaper alternative to hotel rooms.
+You can save even more money by preparing and cooking your own meals too… but who can be trusted to make sure those sausages are cooked through?

 Try Black Beck Holiday Park, near Grizedale Forest, for a combination of beautiful scenery and good facilities.